mikeyPower/home-network-audit/README.md

 As my machine is debian based I'm going to use that as my basis for the information to follow

+## Nmap

 Now in order to figure out what our current network IP address is and range we should perform our scans lets execute the following command to find this out.

     $ ifconfig

-You should now see a lot of information, we are particularly are looking for the network information regarding WiFi this is at the bottom of my screen symbolised by wlan0.
+You should now see a lot of information, we are particularly looking for the network information regarding WiFi.
+This is at the bottom of my screen symbolised by wlan0.
 Here we will be able to determine the IP address of the device we are currently using as well as the range of IP addresses to scan.
 See below for example output of what were after.

     inet 111.111.11.56  netmask 255.255.255.0  broadcast 111.111.11.255